ibm-cloud-docs/watsonxdata/ingest_spark_ui.md

    ix.
 Choose one of the schema options:

       1. Existing schema: To ingest source data into an existing schema.
-Search or select a target schema listed in the **Select schema or enter new schema name (New)** drop-down.
+Search or select a target schema listed in the **Select schema or enter new schema name** drop-down.

-      2. New schema: Enter a new schema name in the **Select schema or enter new schema name** field and explicitly click **Create: `<new schema name>`** to create a new schema from the source data.
+      2. New schema: Enter a new schema name in the **Select schema or enter new schema name** field and explicitly click **+ Create new: `<new schema name>`** to create a new schema from the source data.

    x.
 Select the corresponding target table options based on the selection above.

       1. Existing table: To ingest source data into an existing table.
 Search or select a target table listed in the **Select table or enter new table name** drop-down.
-The existing table will be appended or replaced with the new ingested data.
+You can select **Append** or **Replace** to ingest data to the existing table.
 Default action being append.

-      2. New table: Enter a new target table name in the **Select table or enter new table name** and explicitly click **Create: `<new table name>`** to create a new table from the source data.
+      2. New table: Enter a new target table name in the **Select table or enter new table name** and explicitly click **+ Create new: `<new table name>`** to create a new table from the source data.

    xi.
 If required, modify the auto-generated ingestion Job ID in the **Job Details**.

    xii.
 Select the IBM Analytics Engine (Spark) from the **Select engine** list.
 The registered Spark engines are listed here.

    xiii.
-Select a pre-defined **Job size** from the options listed:
+Select a pre-defined **Job size** from the options listed.
+The job size is set to the preffered option based on the file size automatically.
+The user can also select one of the below options.

       **Small:**